Tailors' Hall: 1798 to 1810

 In 1798 the hall was taken over temporarily by the British Army as they accommodated extra troops to suppress the 1798 Rebellion.
 In 1799 the Tailors, meeting at the hall, opposed the proposed Acts of Union of 1800, and a decade later passed a motion regretting the Union and the damage it had done to Dublin and business.
 The hall also functioned as the court house of the Court of Insolvent Debtors for around three years around 1820.

 The Endowed School

-Legal reforms in the mid-19th century, after a parliamentary report noted the loss of the monopolies of the guilds over trades, included an act of 1840 which removed their voting rights in city corporations.
+Legal reforms in the mid-19th century, after a parliamentary report noted the loss of the monopolies of the guilds over trades, included the Municipal Corporations (Ireland) Act 1840 (3 & 4 Vict. c.
+108) which removed their voting rights in city corporations.
 After this, the Dublin Tailors sold most of their moveable property to fund a trust.
 The trustees were directed to, and did, form a school, the Merchant Tailors' Endowed School, which took up to 50 Protestant pupils, descended from members of the Tailors' Guild, and otherwise from the Merchants' Guild or other Freemen of Dublin.
-The school moved to the Merchants' Guild Hall, at Merchants' Arch by the Ha'penny Bridge, in 1873 and the Hall passed to Dublin Corporation.
+The school moved to the Merchants' Guild Hall, at Merchants' Arch by the Ha'penny Bridge, in 1873 and the hall passed to Dublin Corporation.